 If you’re getting started in web development, you’ve probably come across the terms “inline” and “block” elements and wondered what the difference is.

-Put simply, an inline element is one that can exist within a line of text, while a block element creates a new block on the page.
+An inline element is one that can exist within a line of text, while a block element creates a new block on the page.

 In this blog post, we’ll take a more in-depth look at the differences between inline and block elements so that you can start using them correctly in your own projects.